 Adopting a fair scoring system and mapping it to the Pay levels has been a challenge.
 It prompted excellent conversations on where the consistency should lie and whether it is within a role, in a role family or within the whole Capability Framework.
 Averaged scores allow direct comparisons between roles.
 Nevertheless, since the number of skills and their levels between roles vary, we were keen to ensure that no DDaT professional would be at a disadvantage when matching their assessment scores to a pay level.

 We are iterating our assessment moderation process and designing the governance around the implementation of the Pay Approach accordingly.
-Our current focus is on how to define progression brackets and avoid hard thresholds above or below which a score is matched to a proficiency level.
-A bracket system articulates well with our decision to work out pay increments within the Pay Approach levels, allowing progression within Pay bands and full transparency on the whole pay structure.

 Useful advice <Break-out box>